manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### Open UIs while driving
 If you want to be able to open UIs like the Map, the backpack, or any other Character UIs, while driving, simply download [**Tormented Emu's MinibikeOpenUI mod**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeOpenUI), and add it to your SDX Mods directory.

 ## Custom Vehicle Parts
 You don't need this mod to make your own custom parts for vehicles, it can be done through xml.
 But if you do that and rename vehicle parts slots, you will end up with many different bugs.
 TFP has code that hardcodes the parts slots names, so if you change the name of the vehicle slots, it will create issues.

-But in the latest version of this mod I patched TFP's code, and added a new way of defining custom vehicle parts that fully work.
-This means that you can now make custom parts for all you vehicles, insurring that users can only use the parts meant for each vehicle.
-The custom parts can also change things like how fast your vehicle goes (engine), how robust it is, etc...
+In this mod, I patched TFP's code, and added a new way of defining custom vehicle parts that fully work.
+This means that you can now make exclusive custom parts for all your vehicles, while insurring that users can only use the parts meant for each vehicle.
+The custom parts can change things like how fast your vehicle goes (engine), how robust it is, etc...

 All the vehicle's custom parts in this mod now use this new system.
 Check the xmls to see examples.
 Each vehicle always has a custom chassis item for items.xml, to be able to spawn that specific type of vehicle.